parliamint/ripme/README.md

 ## Downloads

-Download `ripme.jar` from the [latest release](https://github.com/ripmeapp/ripme/releases).
+Download `ripme.jar` from the [latest release](releases).

-**Note: If you're currently using version 1.2.x, 1.3.x or 1.7.49, you will not automatically get updates to the newest versions.
-We recommend downloading the latest version from the link above.**
+**Note: This fork has auto-updating hard disabled in code so you cannot accidentally pull stealth updates from the repo.**

 For information about running the `.jar` file, see [the How To Run wiki](https://github.com/ripmeapp/ripme/wiki/How-To-Run-RipMe).